Back to insights

 • As a mandatory qualifying criteria for the BeZero Carbon Rating, with 41 of the 129 ineligible projects assessed to date deemed not rateable due to poor additionality disclosure and/or reporting.

-• As the highest (50%) indicative weighted risk factor, with projects deemed to have significant additionality risk limited to a moderately low (‘BB’) BeZero Carbon Rating, and seven out of eight of our lowest rated projects (‘D’ ratings) driven by overarching additionality risks.
+• Seven out of eight of our lowest rated projects (‘D’ ratings) are driven by overarching additionality risks.

 To assess additionality, BeZero takes an analyst-driven, model-informed approach relying on a series of additionality tests and a broad range of data inputs and financial, environmental and policy analysis techniques.
 Our final assessment reflects the team’s balanced view of the many aspects of additionality risk that a given project faces.